nea89o/Firmament/docs/Texture Pack Format.md

 ### Layers

 The `layers` specify the multiple texture layers that will be used when rendering.
-For non leather armor, or armor ignoring the leather armor ting just one layer is enough.
+For non leather armor, or armor ignoring the leather armor tint just one layer is enough.

 If you want to apply armor tint to the texture you will usually want two layers.
 The first layer has a tint applied: